Close

 Magic Armor

-2. Magic Armor may be the target of magic or effects that affect armor such as Armor Breaking, Fireball, etc
+2. Magic Armor may be the target of abilities that affect armor such as Armor Breaking, Fireball, etc.

 3. Magic Armor may be repaired like any other armor